 Kroštule is a very old recipe that has Latin roots: “crustulum.”
-In the Roman time, crustulum, also called, “mini Roman pancake,” was considered to be a small treat for soldiers during times of war.
+In Roman times, crustulum, also called “mini Roman pancake,” was considered to be a small treat for soldiers during times of war.

 This crunchy and sweet dessert is really very easy to make, but make no doubt they are very delicious.
 The only problem is that you can’t stop and eat just one.

 Enough talking, let’s bake.
-Here comes the recipe for the kroštule crunchy delight
+Here is the recipe for the kroštule crunchy delight

 - 2 eggs